 I’m not a huge gear fanatic.
 For the most part, I really try to keep my running hobby as inexpensive as possible.
 I don’t use the fanciest or latest gear.
 I can’t afford to buy the most expensive workout clothes.
 And I haven’t tried everything.
 But I do have a number of items that I rely on to help me with my running, training, and recovery.

 If you follow my running account on Instagram I can promise you’ve seen plenty of pictures of the headbands I use on my runs.
 I cannot handle going for a run without a headband because I always have little hairs that fly all over and drive me crazy.
 The headbands hold it all down and, bonus, they mop up some of my forehead sweat and keep it out of my eyes.
-I would say about 95% of the headbands I use are from Hippie Runner (I probably have 30 or more headbands, what can I say I love variety!)
+My current favorite headband supplier is Bondi Band.
+They have tons of fun ones to choose from.

 Running without my running belt would be miserable.
 My husband seems to prefer to just use his pockets, but women’s clothing doesn’t tend to have functional pockets, so I have to use a running belt.
 Some might consider it close to looking like a fanny pack, especially with as much as I often cram into it, but it’s useful so I don’t care.